Preparing for an eye exam: What to expect

-What should I bring with me to my exam?
+What should I bring with me to my test?

-These guidelines can help you prepare for an eye exam.
+These guidelines can help you prepare for an eye test.
 The first step is finding an optometrist near you.

-Eye exams are available at most optometrist practices, whether they be an independent or multiple (part of a national chain) and will be carried out by an affiliated optometrist.
+Eye tests are available at most optometrist practices, whether they be an independent or part of a national chain or group.

-The cost of an eye exam can vary significantly, based on where you live and other factors, including:
+The cost of an eye test can varies based on factors including:

-Whether the exam is performed by an optometrist or an ophthalmologist
+Whether the examination is performed by an optometrist or an ophthalmologist

-The tests that are included in the exam
+The tests that are included in the examination

-Whether the exam includes a contact lens fitting or other contact lens-related services
+Whether it includes a contact lens fitting or other contact lens-related services

 When comparing how much an eye exam costs, be sure you are comparing "apples to apples."
-A comprehensive eye exam should include at least the following:
+A comprehensive eye test should include at least the following: